David L. Pulfrey

 Semiconductor device modeling, usually with the goal of producing physics-based compact models for guiding device design and evaluation.

-PLEASE NOTE: My research group,
+PLEASE NOTE: My present mode of operation is consultative; my former research group, the

 line